vinaydagar04/Learning/README.md

 # Learning
 This is for learning purpose
+developer - Vinay kumar